sno6/website/posts/gates.md

 <p>And yup.. that's a bucket covering a small exposed gap in the mount that covers the wiring.</p>

-<p>I'm planning on building a simple mobile app shortly that will be able to recieve push notifications of unknown vehicles at the gate, trigger the relay manually, and more.</p>
+<p>I'm planning on building a simple mobile app shortly that will be able to receive push notifications of unknown vehicles at the gate, trigger the relay manually, and more.</p>

 <p>I hope you enjoyed the post.
 If you're looking for a bit more detail or have any questions about how this system was built, reach out via email (it can be found in my CV on the home page).
 This was a super fun project to work on with and for my dad, and hopefully I will be able to post more projects like this one in the near future.</p>